ultimatemember/docs-v3/um-stripe/article/1612-stripe-faq-how-do-subscriptions-handle-staging-sites-and-migrations.md

 ---
 layout: UMLayout
 ---
-# FAQ - How Do Subscriptions Handle Staging Sites and Migrations?
+# Stripe FAQ - How Do Subscriptions Handle Staging Sites and Migrations?
 <p>
 	 When working on Staging Sites and planning on migrating to another site or live site, you need to check the following:</p><ol>